-Since we have seen so many customers panic on noticing tot odp\\swp cr memo on their bank statement, it is important to figure out why this charge is something you be concerned about.
+Since we have seen so many customers panic on noticing tot odp\\swp cr memo on their bank statement from Chase, it is crucial to figure out why this charge is something you are concerned about.

 …and Much More!

-Why Is tot odp\\swp cr memo On Your Bank Statement?
+Why Is tot odp\\swp cr memo On Your Chase Bank Statement?

-However, if you have observed the cr memo on your bank statement, there is a thing or two that you should learn about it right away.
+However, if you have observed the CR memo on your bank statement, there is a thing or two that you should learn about right away.

-- tot odp\swp cr memo points out that you have over drafted from your account.
+• Tot odp\swp cr memo (Total Overdraft Protection, Sweep Credit Memo) points out that you have overdrafted from your account.
 Consequently, the fee is put on your monthly bill.

-Although it is possible to overdraft a debit card or use an ATM to pull out extra cash, the process is almost never fee-free.
-This is probably why you are seeing the charge on your billing statement right now!
+Although it is possible to overdraft a debit card or use an ATM to pull out extra cash, the process is rarely fee-free.
+This is probably why you see the charge on your billing statement right now!

 Overdraft Protection May Help With The Fee

-If you have signed up for overdraft protection, the deficit amount would be pulled out from your savings.
+If you signed up for overdraft protection, the deficit amount will be pulled from your savings.

-In case your other account can not cover the charges, you would have to pay the whole overdraft fee as highlighted by the bank’s terms of service.
+If your other account can not cover the charges, you must pay the overdraft fee, as highlighted by the bank’s terms of service.

-Moreover, there is a limit on the number of times that a bank may allow you to overdraft.
-Even with checking accounts that don’t use Chexsystems, you can not take out excessive funds over and over again.
+Moreover, there is a limit on the number of times a bank may allow you to overdraft.
+Even with checking accounts that don’t use Chexsystems, you can not take out excessive funds repeatedly.

 Good News: You Can Get Rid of This Charge Completely

-There is a way to overcome such fees but only if the concerned financial institute can be flexible for you.
-It helps to maintain a good credit history when you have to cash such favors from the company.
+There is a way to overcome such fees, but only if the concerned financial institute can be flexible.
+It helps to maintain a good credit history when you have to cash such favours from the company.

 Okay, so what can you do?

-Simple, you can get in touch with the customer support team and request for assistance.
-You can explain to them what led to the overdraft and request for the fee to be removed.
+You can simply contact the customer support team and request assistance.
+You can explain to them what led to the overdraft and ask for the fee to be removed.

 However, you can only expect them to be this lenient for a couple of times.
-In other cases, the service may refuse to refund the amount and you just have to deal with the consequences.
+In other cases, the service may refuse to refund the amount, and you must deal with the consequences.

 Alternatives So You Don’t Have To Overdraft Next Time!

-An easy way to avoid overdraft fee is by keeping a check on your account funds and limiting the purchases until next payday.
+An easy way to avoid overdraft fees is by checking your account funds and limiting purchases until the next payday.

 Attention!
 Are you a Cash App user?
 Now you can also opt for a loan from Cash App on easy and flexible terms.